top of page

 John Rowan

 I received my PhD in Evolutionary Anthropology from Arizona State University as an affiliated student with the Institute of Human Origins working with Kaye Reed.
-My research focuses on the discovery and analysis of fossil hominoids (apes and humans) and their associated faunal and paleoecological context in eastern Africa.
-I currently direct the Lothagam Research Project and conduct field and lab work on other fossils sites in Ethiopia and Kenya in collaboration with the Hadar Research Project, Ledi-Geraru Research Project, Lake Victoria Prehistory Project, Napudet Research Project, Omo Group Research Expedition, and Woranso-Mille Paleoanthropological Research Project.
+My research focuses on the discovery and analysis of fossil hominoids (apes and humans) and their associated faunal and palaeoecological context in eastern Africa.
+I currently direct the Lothagam Research Project and conduct field and lab work on other fossils sites in Ethiopia and Kenya in collaboration with the Hadar Research Project, Ledi-Geraru Research Project, Lake Victoria Prehistory Project, Napudet Research Project, Omo Group Research Expedition, West Turkana Paleo Project, and Woranso-Mille Paleoanthropological Research Project.

 bhdAQ4jg_edited.jpg